ben-jacobson/nes_emulator/README.md

 Thanks to the team of dedicated developers who maintain SDL and the various add on libraries,

+Thanks to OLC for the awesome tutorials on how to build the PPU

 Also thanks to Style64 for their amazing Commodore 64 style font.
 Found here: https://style64.org/c64-truetype